 Table of Contents

 Fortunately, WordPress offers several built-in options that allow you to import without relying on a third-party plugin.
-Moreover, it also supports various file types that cater to your specific needs.
+It also supports various file types that cater to your specific needs.

-In this tutorial, we’ll guide you through the step-by-step process of importing programmatically to WordPress without the use of a third-party plugin.
+In this tutorial, we will guide you through the step-by-step process of importing programmatically to WordPress without the use of a third-party plugin.

-Importing content without a plugin can potentially cause issues with themes or other plugins, and break the functionality or design issues.
+Be aware that importing content without a plugin may cause compatibility issues with themes or plugins, potentially breaking your website’s design or functionality.
 It also increases the risk of security vulnerabilities if the content with malicious code or scripts gets injected while importing.

-Do you want to import many posts into your site but don’t want to do it manually one by one?
-Well, you’re in luck because I have a solution for you!
+Looking to import multiple posts into your WordPress site without manually adding them one by one?
+Here’s a solution for you!

-One way to import posts as CSV is by using the built-in wp function called wp_insert_post().
+You can import posts as CSV using the built-in WordPress function wp_insert_post().
 This function allows you to programmatically create and insert them into the database.

 Here’s how you can use this function: